Mobile content management system (CMS)

-This article covers the topic in its entirety, showing how a CMS for a mobile app is different from a content management app for the iPad.
+This article covers the topic in its entirety, showing how a CMS mobile app is different from a content management app for the iPad.
 You will learn about different use cases, purposes, and what is appropriate for different requirements.

 Naturally, it makes little sense to store this content inside the app itself.
 Such an approach would lead to some unpleasant consequences: